Workerbee2/aws-bootcamp-cruddur-2023/journal/week4.md

 echo $CONNECTION_URL   (output)======>postgresql://postgres:password@127.0.0.1:5432/cruddur
 ```

+**DB-Drop - A script to drop an existing database**

-- Therefore, if we want to get into psql with the command without going into our cruddur databse, we will paste the following into our ```db-drop``` script:
+- Therefore, if we want to get into psql with the command without going into our cruddur database, we will paste the following into our ```db-drop``` script:
 ```
 #! /usr/bin/bash